 Charitable bequests, also known as legacy gifts, can be given in two ways.
 First, you can leave a lump-sum cash amount to an organization of your choice.
 These gifts are given separately when you pass away, and are not included in your residual estate (everything that’s left after debts/taxes are paid and specific gifts are distributed).

 Leaving a legacy gift is really quite simple.
-When you make your will with Willful, leaving a legacy gift involves just a few clicks.
+When you make your will online with Willful, leaving a legacy gift involves just a few clicks.
 After the “Specific Gifts” section where you can assign property and lump sum cash gifts to your loved ones, you will see our charitable giving section that allows you to leave a lump sum to charities of your choice.

 If you prefer to leave a percentage of your residual estate to a cause, you can add the organization as a beneficiary in the next section.